abdxdev/markdown-latex-pdf-builder/test/COMPREHENSIVE-GUIDE.md

 Text in a bordered box
 :::

-## Executable Python Code Blocks
+## Executable Code Blocks

-The converter supports executing Python code blocks directly within your markdown and including their output or generated plots in the final PDF.
+The converter supports executing code blocks in various languages directly within your markdown and including their output or generated plots in the final PDF.

+### Supported Languages

+- `python`
+- `javascript`
+- `powershell`
+- `bash`

 ### Properties